IBM/aspera-cli/docs/README.erb.md

 | zlib    | String    | String  | un-compress data

 To display the result of an extended value, use the `config echo` command.

+The `extend` decoder is useful to evaluate embedded extended value syntax in a string.
+It expects a `@` to close the embedded extended value syntax.

 Example: read the content of the specified file, then, base64 decode, then unzip: